Geography (GEOG) 495

 Special Course Features

 The course may involve library, field, or lab work as agreed to by the student and supervisor.
 Students are expected to obtain and pay for all materials used in the projects.
-Project supervisors may be paid an honorarium by the University for their services.
-Students are requested to contact the course coordinator to obtain a project proposal form.
+Students are required to contact the course coordinator to discuss their project proposal and requirements of the course.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.